 But gradually this support starts to wear thin.
 Your friends still want you to be the person they knew before.
 The person who could go out for the evening at a moments notice.
 The person who was full of energy and enjoyed a good laugh.

 Now, you have to plan everything around your periods.
 You feel too awful to even leave your bed most months.
 And you dread it, if for any reason your periods go hay-wire and do not start on time.
-This can happen, and you may be out for the evening and suddenly you start having serious agonising cramps.
-You just have to put your coat on, tell the friend you were sat next to that you feel bad and have to go home.
+This can happen, and you may be out for the evening and suddenly you start having serious agonising cramps and you have to go home.

 You may be lucky to have a few friends who are more sensitive and understanding, and they will continue to be good friends no matter how awful you are feeling.
 These are the sort of people who can visualise how they would like to be treated if it was they who were ill.